Course

 Course description

-This course involves using comprehensive and observational qualitative diagnostic models to evaluate human movement.
-Using inquiry-based approaches, this course integrates and applies principles from kinesiology sub-disciplines.
-Four tasks of qualitative movement diagnosis will be completed using data acquisition technologies to evaluate human movement across all fields of human movement studies.
+This course provides students with an overview of comprehensive and observational diagnostic models to evaluate human movement.
+Using inquiry-based approaches, this course integrates and applies principles from kinesiology sub-disciplines to movement diagnosis.
+Students use various data acquisition technologies to evaluate and improve human movement and performance in three different contexts: lab, field and clinic.

 Course content